 We have an established process to forecast the number of ATCOs that we require for a safe operational service of the right quality and resilience, for example, to cover staff sickness, technical issues, weather, and industrial action in other countries.
-It considers strategic, mid and near-term and rostering timeframes, refining our understanding of the variables as time progresses.
+It considers strategic, mid and near-term and rostering timeframes, refining our understanding of the variables as we progress toward the day of operation.